ThibHlln/smartcpp/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![PyPI Version](https://badge.fury.io/py/smartcpp.svg)](https://pypi.python.org/pypi/smartcpp)

-# SMARTcpp - a C++ extension of the rainfall-runoff SMART for Python
+# SMARTcpp - a C++ accelerator extension of the rainfall-runoff SMART for Python

-SMARTcpp is an open-source C++ extension for the hydrological catchment model SMART in Python.
-It is licensed under GNU GPL-3.0 (see [licence file](LICENCE.md) provided).
-SMART is a top-down rainfall-runoff model composed of a soil moisture accounting component and a routing component.
+SMARTcpp is an open-source C++ accelerator extension for the hydrological catchment model SMART in Python.
+It is licensed under GNU GPL-3.0 (see [licence file](https://github.com/ThibHlln/smartcpp/blob/master/LICENCE.md) provided).
+SMART (Soil Moisture Accounting and Routing for Transport) is a top-down rainfall-runoff model composed of a soil moisture accounting component and a linear routing component.
 It requires rainfall and potential evapotranspiration time series, it features a set of ten parameters, and it yields a discharge time series.
 This C++ extension is giving access to the calculation of the states, processes, and outputs of the model for one simulation time-step.
-It is intended to be used in combination with a wrapping script in Python, where the loop through the simulation time series is defined.
+SMARTcpp is intended to be used in combination with a wrapping script in Python, where the loop through the simulation time series is defined.

-Mockler, E., O’Loughlin, F., and Bruen, M.: Understanding hydrological flow paths in conceptual catchment models using uncertainty and sensitivity analysis, *Computers & Geosciences*, 90, 66–77,[doi:10.1016/j.cageo.2015.08.015](https://dx.doi.org/10.1016/j.cageo.2015.08.015), 2016

 ## How to Install